Tag Archives: raising kids

 Conclusion

-This Blog was written by an adoptive parent of three children who all have phones.
-They where allowed phones at different ages (which was difficult) but necessary.
+This Blog was written by an adoptive parent of three children who all have a mobile phone.
+They where allowed a mobile phone at different ages (which was difficult) but necessary.
 Children develop differently and their abilities and responsibility differs and must be noted.
 Age is a number no a certainty of responsibility.

 Phones are an integral part of our children’s and (admittedly) our lives.
 Understanding the damaging affects of phones has allowed us to educate our children as to the dangers and benefits of phone use and we hope empower them to use the responsibly.